Visiting Crew Protocol

 As one of the largest and best-equipped clubs in the country with nearly 200 boats racked, use of two gyms and a tank, TRC prides itself on being an excellent base for training, and welcomes a range of visiting crews every year.
 However, because of the popularity of TRC as a training venue, there are a number of points for all of our visitors to bear in mind to ensure an efficient, safe and enjoyable visit is had, and that the safe running of the club is not compromised.

 The Tideway is a dangerous and difficult river to navigate and most visitors are not experienced at doing so.
-Therefore, the club (and the Regional Rowing Council) require that all coaches have prior training for safe navigation and athletes have a Basic Safety Awareness so as to be familiar with the river.
+Therefore, the club (and the Regional Rowing Council) require that all coaches have prior training for safe navigation and recommend that athletes have a good knowledge of the river.
 They should have read TRC’s safety documents before their visit and perform risk assessments before and during their time on the water.
 Coxes, as master of the vessel, should be fully briefed and trained for safe navigation.
 If the TRC captain, coaches or committee members feel that it would be unsafe for a crew to boat, they have the right to refuse the use of TRC facilities and equipment.

 All loans of equipment must be agreed before arrival and are subject to withdrawal if the above experienced persons feel it is being misused.
 Please treat borrowed equipment as if it were your own and report any damage promptly to the head coach.
 In particular: